MicrosoftDocs/windows-insider/wip/flight-hub/index.md

 Please read [this blog post](https://blogs.windows.com/windows-insider/2021/06/24/preparing-for-insider-preview-builds-of-windows-11/) on how the Windows 11 hardware requirements may impact flighting on your PC and your options to get started.

-> [!IMPORTANT]
-> We have introduced a new Canary Channel and rebooted the Dev Channel.
-Read about these channel changes and how they impact Windows Insiders [here in this blog post](https://blogs.windows.com/windows-insider/2023/03/06/whats-coming-for-the-windows-insider-program-in-2023/).

 ## Active Development 26200 Series Builds of Windows 11
 26200 series builds reflect some of the latest work in progress code from our engineers.